KomodoPlatform/Documentation.rst.old/docs/source/cc/contracts/oracles/introduction.rst

     * ``oracleslist`` , ``oraclesinfo`` , ``oraclessamples`` can be used in that specific order to find the available Oracles, their publishers and data samples from any specific publisher.
     * Anyone can subscribe to a particular publisher for an Oracle through ``oraclessubscribe``
     * A publisher can publish data using ``oraclesdata`` and collect the ``datafee``

-A tutorial describing the usage of Oracles contract is :doc:`here <scenarios/tutorial>`

 The various formats of data that can be registered for an Oracle and their symbols are as follows: